MartinaB91/project3-budget/README.md

 -	System crash when user choose option “Done” before adding a purchase.
 Solved by add if-statement that checks if variable add_more is true, so saving to worksheet is only done when add_more is true (only false when selecting “Done”)
 -	User can choose option two to four without having created a budget (has no budget).
 If there isn’t a budget the user shouldn’t be able to use those options.
 Solved by adding function check_if_user_has_budget which check if user has any budgets.
 -	User can create a username that already exists.
 Solved by adding loop around username input.
 If list contains chosen username user will get error message and be asked to choose another username.
+-	System crash when choosing a menu option in budget entries that doesn’t exist (and isn't zero).
+As a result of the crash the system saves a purchase to the sheet that hasn’t been added by the user.
+Solved by declaring variables "budget_category" and "budget_entry" and adding budget_category to if statement.
 ### Future improvements
 -	Add password to ensure that no one else can see their budgets.
 -	Give the user the option to compare different budgets.